 Divorce and then death of her mum made her aware of some repeating communication patterns.

-Although leaving the jobs and getting divorced did bring with it a temporary reprieve as the saying goes “a change was as a good as a rest.”
+Although leaving the jobs and getting divorced did bring with it a temporary reprieve as the saying goes “a change is as a good as a rest.”
 It wasn’t long before the pattern started to re appear.
-Now married to Mark for 4 years they both noticed signs that the problems they had both had in their previous marriage were showing up again.
+Now married to Mark a few years in and they both noticed signs that the problems they had both had in their previous marriage were showing up again.
 Only now they had the communication tools to listen to each other in a way that supported the change.

-But the final blow came when she recognised that she had taught that same behaviour to her daughter who at 15 started to self harm and was unable to communicate what she wanted or needed to feel safe and supported through the transition of the teens.
+Sadly this lesson came too late; as she realised she had taught that same behaviour to her daughter who at 15 started to self harm and was unable to communicate what she wanted or needed to feel safe and supported through the transition of the teens.

 Despite wanting to be the best mum she could be, she had failed to create an environment where her daughter felt safe to speak and history was repeating itself yet again.